Sept. 16, 1981: Leonard vs Hearns

 The backgrounds and personalities of the two champions contrasted sharply as well.
 Sugar Ray, the Olympic gold medalist, enjoyed celebrity status, his dazzling smile selling cars and soda pop.
 Hearns was more stoic, soft-spoken, exuding an air of mystery and menace.
 A native of Detroit, his climb up the ranks, while just as fast and impressive as Leonard’s, was also more blue-collar, unaided by constant television exposure and lucrative endorsement deals.

-The first five rounds were razor close but belonged to Hearns, his 6’1″ height and 78″ reach allowing him to land his jab and control the tempo.
-Tense and fast-paced, these rounds were an exercise in suspense as everyone waited to see what might happen when the stalking “Hitman” landed his cannon-like right.
-But in round six it was Sugar Ray who connected on Tommy’s chin with a hard counter left, almost flooring Hearns and changing completely the bout’s complexion.
-For the rest of that round, Hearns took a pounding, Leonard landing powerful hooks to both head and body.
+The first five rounds were razor close but belonged to “The Motor City Cobra,” his 6’1″ height and 78″ reach enabling him to land his jab and control the tempo.
+These rounds were an agonizing exercise in suspense as the fighters, feinting and jousting and probing for openings, tested each other, the crowd waiting to see what would happen when the stalking “Hitman” finally landed his cannon-like straight right.
+But in round six it was Sugar Ray who struck first, connecting on Tommy’s chin with a wicked counter left hand, and the legs of “The Hitman” buckled.
+For the rest of that round a stunned Hearns was battered with power shots, Ray landing vicious hooks to both head and body.

-Thanks only to Hearns’ fighting heart, the knockout didn’t happen.
+Thanks only to Tommy’s fighting heart, the knockout didn’t happen.
 And now it was time for the trainers of these two champions to play their parts in this unlikely drama.
 While the highly experienced Angelo Dundee anchored Leonard’s corner, Hearns’ trainer and manager, Emanuel Steward, was a relative newcomer on the big-time boxing scene.
 Boss of the Kronk Gym in Detroit, Steward had trained Hearns since he was a kid, had taught him the fundamentals, and now he urged him to abandon the ring style of the knockout artist to go back to them.
 “You’ve got to be the boxer now,” said Steward.
 “Get on the bicycle.
 Stick and move.”

-In the fourteenth round that same courage kept Hearns on his feet though in fact he had nothing left.
+In round fourteen that same courage kept Hearns on his feet though in fact he had nothing left.
 Sugar Ray was landing shots at will and beckoning to referee Davy Pearl, who finally did step in to raise Leonard’s hand.
 No one questioned the stoppage.
 “When I didn’t hear anybody shouting at me from Hearns’ corner,” said Pearl, “I knew I had done the right thing.”